Kong/docs.konghq.com/app/mesh/1.5.x/features/rbac.md

     " | kubectl apply -f -
     ```

-4. Create {{site.mesh_product_name}} RBAC to restrict backend-owner to only modify TrafficPermission for backend
+1. Create an AccessRole to grant permissions to user `backend-owner` to modify TrafficPermission only for the backend service:

     ```sh
     $ echo "